13. Distributed Deep Learning

-Until this point, we ran our machine learning workloads exclusively in the shared memory domain.
-This means that all communication between the workers happened through a node’s memory subsystem.
-Often times this is sufficient for simple models and one doesn’t have to push further.
-Yet, state-of-the-art machine learning is becoming increasingly hungry for compute power.
-GPT-3 is one such model at the upper end of the spectrum.
-So, what should we do if a node isn’t sufficient for our needs?
-Well.. we could just use more nodes 😁.
+Up to this point, we have run our machine learning workloads exclusively in the shared memory domain.
+This means that all communication between workers was done through a node’s memory subsystem.
+Often this is sufficient for inference and training simple models, and we don’t need to go any further.
+However, modern machine learning is becoming increasingly hungry for computational power.
+GPT-4 is one such model at the high end of the spectrum.
+So what do we do when one node isn’t enough for our needs?
+Well… we could just use more nodes 😁.

-In this lab we’ll harness PyTorch’s distributed memory backend(s) to overcome node-boundaries.
-This allows workers to collaborate over the network.
-Effectively this approach gives us the ability to greatly increase the compute power available to our workloads.
+In this lab we’ll use PyTorch’s distributed memory backend(s) to overcome node boundaries.
+This allows workers to collaborate across the network.
+Effectively, this approach gives us the ability to greatly increase the computational power available to our workloads.

-We’ll start our distributed memory journey by having a in-depth look at the comparably low-level c10d library.
-Next, we’ll have a look at PyTorch’s high-level approach Distributed Data-Parallel Training.
+We’ll begin our journey into distributed memory computing by taking a close look at the relatively low-level c10d library.
+Next, we’ll take a look at PyTorch’s high-level Distributed Data-Parallel training approach.

-The collective communication library c10d is at the lowest PyTorch-level.
-It supports peer-to-peer and collective communication.
-In general, the syntax is very close to that of the Message Passing Interface (MPI) which allows us to get started very quickly.
-For example, one uses torch.distributed.send and torch.distributed.recv for blocking sends and receives.
-The non-blocking counterpart is accessed through torch.distributed.isend and torch.distributed.irecv, and respective waits on the returned communication requests.
-Further, collectives, e.g., torch.distributed.all_reduce, operate on groups similar to MPI’s communicators.
+The collective communication library c10d is at the lowest level of PyTorch.
+It supports peer-to-peer as well as collective communication.
+In general, the syntax is very close to the Message Passing Interface (MPI) which allows us to get started very quickly.
+For example, we can use torch.distributed.send and torch.distributed.recv for blocking sends and receives.
+The non-blocking counterpart is accessed via torch.distributed.isend and torch.distributed.irecv and waits for the returned communication requests.
+Furthermore, collectives, e.g., torch.distributed.all_reduce, operate on groups similar to MPI communicators.

-Going further down the software stack, c10d supports a series of backends.
-One of these backends is MPI which is the one we’ll use.
-We start simple by communicating some elementary data.
-Data w.r.t. c10d is in PyTorch’s currency, meaning that we’ll communicate tensors.
+Further down the software stack, c10d supports a number of backends.
+One of these backends is MPI, which is the one we’re going to use.
+We will start by simply communicating some elementary data.
+Data w.r.t. c10d is in PyTorch’s currency, meaning we’ll be communicating tensors.

 Tasks

-1. Write a simple program which initializes torch.distributed with the MPI-backend.
+1. Write a simple program that initializes torch.distributed with the MPI backend.
 Print the rank and size on every process.

 4. On every rank, allocate a 3 \(\times\) 4 tensor and initialize it to: